 You should always try to have a police report completed after any crash.
 Police reports are important because officers will usually conduct an investigation and then draw certain conclusions.
 The report is the officer’s stated belief about how an accident occurred, and a driver being blamed by an officer is much more likely to be deemed legally negligent.

-However, it’s important to remember that the police do not have final say on civil liability for a crash.
+However, it’s important to remember that the police do not have the final say on civil liability for a crash.
 They can issue traffic citations and state their opinion as to how an accident happened, but it is up to the courts to determine who is responsible for paying damages.

 How Can Wocl Leydon Help Me?

 If you sustained serious injuries or your loved one was killed in a car accident in Bridgeport or surrounding areas of Connecticut, act quickly to find legal representation.
 You need a personal injury lawyer to assist you with all of the legwork involved in helping you pursue all of the compensation you are entitled to.